aussie114/percentage_calculator/README.md

 ## percentage_calculator
 ![screenshot.png](https://github.com/aussie114/percentage_calculator/blob/master/data/screenshot.png)
 ## About
-A GTK4 percentage calculator written in C
+A ncurses percentage calculator written in C
 ## Dependencies
-GTK4
+ncurses
 ## Usage
-This program is used to calculated percentages
+navigate with arrow keys and modify entires with the insert key This program is used to calculated percentages
 What is x% of y
 x is what percent of y